Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/CombineMastery.md

 ---
 title: Combine Mastery in SwiftUI
-description: A comprehensive visual reference guide for mastering Combine in SwiftUI.
+description: A visual reference guide for mastering Combine in SwiftUI.
 This book covers the fundamental concepts of Combine, practical examples, and advanced techniques to effectively use Combine with SwiftUI applications.

 sidebar_label:  Combine Mastery
 ---

-A comprehensive visual reference guide for mastering Combine in SwiftUI.
+A visual reference guide for mastering Combine in SwiftUI.
 This book covers the fundamental concepts of Combine, practical examples, and advanced techniques to effectively use Combine with SwiftUI applications.

 <details>
 **URL:** https://www.bigmountainstudio.com/combine